-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: CENAP-OP-R-2018-0277 East Front Street Bank Stabilization BL C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:NJ County/parish/borough: Burlington City: Florence Center coordinates of site (lat/long in degree decimal format): Lat.
-40.120823° N, Long74.796696° W. Universal Transverse Mercator: Name of nearest waterbody: Delaware River Name of nearest Traditional Navigable Water (TNW) Into which the aquatic resource flows: The Delaware River flows into the Delaware Bay.
-Name of watershed or Hydrologic Unit Code (HUC): Van Sciver Lake-Delaware River 020402010404 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: Field Determination.
-Date(s): 4/20/2018 SEC A.] CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review [Required] Waters subject to the ebb and flow of the tide.
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: CENAP-OP-R-2019-00029, Newport Marine Bulkhead and Dock AC C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:New Jersey County/parish/borough: Atlantic City: Ventnor Center coordinates of site (lat/long in degree decimal format): Lat.
+39.341192° ° N, Long. -74.485356° ° W. Universal Transverse Mercator: Name of nearest waterbody: Scull Bay Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Scull Bay Name of watershed or Hydrologic Unit Code (HUC): Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
+Date: March 3, 2020 Field Determination.
+Date(s): SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+There Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+[Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: The Delaware River is presently used and has been used in the past to transport interstate and foreign commerce. В. (CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The re Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+There Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 ☐ TNWs, including territorial seas ☐ Wetlands adjacent to TNWs ☐ Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs ☐ Non-RPWs that flow directly or indirectly into TNWs ☐ Wetlands directly abutting RPWs that flow directly or indirectly into TNWs ☐ Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs ☐ Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs ☐ Impoundments of jurisdictional waters ☐ Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: 80 width (ft) and/or 0.02 acres.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or 1.10 acres.
 Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: Established by mean (average) high waters.
-Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Limits (boundaries) of jurisdiction based on: Established by OHWM.
+Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
 Explain: